Itzadrian/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile script is used to move a file 8-firstdelete script used to delete file
-10-back is a script that changes a working directory to the previous one
+10-back is a script that changes a working directory to the previous one 12-file-type is a script to print file type